Treatment Use of 3,4-Diaminopyridine

 Detailed Description

-CMS diagnoses are made based on clinical, electromyographic and molecular genetic findings, and all patients have been referred to the PI for DAP treatment.
+CMS diagnoses were made based on clinical, electrophysiologic and molecular genetic findings.
+All patients were referred to the PI for DAP treatment.
 This study enrolled minors and adults.

 CMS patients under age 18 years were included if their parent or guardian gave written permission.
 Minors who turned 18 while in the program were re-consented as adults.

-The dose of DAP is determined individually for each patient.
+The dose of DAP was determined individually for each patient.
 Adults were started with a dose of 10 mg 3-4 times daily, increased over several weeks to the dose that produced the maximum symptomatic response, not to exceed 100 mg daily.
 Pyridostigmine bromide (PB) was often added at low doses and increased to the dose that produced the best response, not to exceed 360 mg daily.
-In children, equivalent doses of these medications was calculated on a surface area basis.
-The doses of DAP and PB are periodically adjusted to assure that the smallest effective doses are used.
+In children, equivalent doses of these medications were calculated on a surface area basis.
+The doses of DAP and PB were periodically adjusted to assure that the smallest effective doses are used.

 Study Type